Battery comparison test. Comparative test of imported and domestic batteries

 POPULAR QUESTIONS

 Such an indicator is not really needed.
 Formally, it helps to visually assess the level and density of the electrolyte, but only in one of the cans.
-Many manufacturers introduce it into the design only so that the buyer immediately calms down: they say, if there is a peephole, then the battery is modern.
-But, between us, it's just a fun toy.
+Many manufacturers introduce it into the design only to immediately reassure the buyer: they say, if there is a peephole, then the battery is modern.
+But between you and me, it's just a fun toy.

 4. What is the easiest way to assess whether the battery is alive or not?

-Battery #10.
+Battery No. 10.
 Deka

 Price from 12 thousand rubles